himanshubhandari5/docker-basics/readme.md

 # Introduction

 - This repo supposed to contain my docker learning, just like other \*-basics series
-- For now only 2 folders I have(not even sure when I created these on my system), which I am adding.
-- Will try to create everything from scratch, with better comments in future

-## More
+## Directory descriptions

-- The repo under Java/vscode-remote-try-java is downloaded from [Microsoft Github Repo](https://github.com/Microsoft/vscode-remote-try-java)
+- 101 and 102 I am trying to create some Dockerfiles
+- 103 is from one of the course of [Stephen Grider](https://www.udemy.com/user/sgslo/)